 The airport wasn’t busy, I wasn’t late.
 I was sitting waiting to board.
 And in that way of panic attacks, waiting to die.
-Yes folks, it was a top shelf panic attack.
-Everyone has their own brand of panic attack, mine are very much of the I can’t breathe variety.
+Yes, folks, it was a top-shelf panic attack.
+Everyone has their own brand of a panic attack, mine is very much of the I can’t breathe variety.
 I feel like I’m being smothered.
 Like being buried alive, my mouth filling with mud.
 I get very gaspy and my heart starts stopping for unnervingly protracted periods.
 Don’t tell me it’s “just” anxiety.
 I am being buried alive here, I want to shout.
 However bad the panic attack is, I never want to react externally.
 Some part of me is afraid that’ll escalate things, so instead, I go very still.
 I try to suck in some air and make the appropriate noises at relevant junctures in the convo my friend is blithely carrying on beside me.

 “I just didn’t think it was as good as the first book…”

-“Hmmmm…totally,” I mutter as my internal monologue screams hysterically.
+“Hmmm…totally,” I mutter as my internal monologue screams hysterically.
 I’m DYING, I’m DYING here and my heart gallops and stalls and gallops and stalls in my chest.

 Once on the plane the attack still in full flight, I put on the audiobook of Matt Haig’s Notes On A Nervous Planet and that’s when I really lose it.
 Just listening to the rhetoric of stress is like putting a combustible close to a naked flame.
-I kick into the next level of panic which for me is no longer “I’m dying” but the far creepier “I’m already dead” stage.
+I kick into the next level of panic, which for me is no longer “I’m dying” but the far creepier “I’m already dead” stage.
 I do not recommend.

 Spells we cast